admin-shell-io/aas-specs-api/CONTRIBUTING.md

 # Contributing

-The [Specification of the Asset Administration Shell - Part 2] is an official publication of the [IDTA] work stream "AAS in Detail".
+The [Specification of the Asset Administration Shell - Part 2] is an official publication of the [IDTA] work stream "Specification of the Asset Administration Shell" within the Work Group "Open Technology".
 The API definitions in this repository must be particularly compliant with this specification.
 To ensure a faster adoption and improvement of AAS API, we invite the community to contribute with reviews, reporting issues, and fixing them.
 Do you want to contribute?
 Great!
 But before you do it, please follow the defined procedure for the contribution in this repository.